-Ms Lammond-Smith explained that an 'at risk' register was maintained which identified people whose needs met relevant criteria for support and whether they needed to be support through hospital services or within the community.
+Ms Lammond-Smith explained that an 'at risk' register was maintained which identified people whose needs met relevant criteria for support and whose packages of care may be at risk of breakdown leading to an admission.
 There were nine patients in hospital under various levels of secure settings and around another twenty supported through community care.
 The register included contingency plans and contact details of carers/families.

-She added that Care and Treatment Reviews were common for people with autism but it was possible more people with learning disabilities were not known to services.
+She added that Care and Treatment Reviews were proving to be common for people with autism in mental health beds.
 The register also aimed to capture the transitional element to ensure people progressed effectively from children's services to adult services and were not 'lost'.
 Details of children in residential care, including 15-16 year olds, were held and details of families.
 Effective responses to breakdowns in children's care packages were prepared.

-The Committee noted that key challenges included securing local specialist accommodation providers and good development support for well trained staff as current accommodation was costly as it was specialised and 'out of area' in Calderstones.
+The Committee noted that key challenges included securing local specialist accommodation providers and good development support for well trained staff as current accommodation was costly as it was specialised and 'out of area'.
 Ms Lammond Smith stated that no local specialist facility existed but local provision needed to be developed.
-One problem for ensuring the most effective assessment decisions was that staff were usually housed within mental health services but not always dedicated learning disabilities.
+One problem for ensuring the most effective assessment decisions was that staff were usually housed within mental health services but not always dedicated learning disabilities beds available.